thomaslaurenson/Dragino_LoRaShield_Node_AU915/README.md

 As summary of changes to the source code are:

-1. Modify the LMIC fork to use US915 frequency
+1. Modify the LMIC fork to use the US915 frequency
-2. Modify the LMIC fork US915 frquency to use AU915 channels
+2. Modify the LMIC fork US915 frquency to adhere to the AU915 standard
-3. Modify the LMIC fork disableChannel function to use the correct channel step
+3. Modify the LMIC fork disableChannel() function to use the correct channel step
 4. Modify the Arduino sketch to disable the correct channels (to only enable band 2 in AU915)

 The changes made are more thoroughly documented in the following subsections.

-#### LMIC Fork
+### LMIC Fork

-The LMIC library used is a pre-existing fork of the IMB LoRaMAC-in-C. To quote the original author: the form is 'the IBM LMIC (LoraMAC-in-C) library, slightly modified to run in the Arduino environment, allowing using the SX1272, SX1276 tranceivers and compatible modules'.
-This section outlines the modifications to the library have been made.
+The LMIC library used in this project is a pre-existing fork of the IMB LoRaMAC-in-C. To quote the original author: the fork is _the IBM LMIC (LoraMAC-in-C) library, slightly modified to run in the Arduino environment, allowing using the SX1272, SX1276 tranceivers and compatible modules._ This section outlines the modifications to the library that have been made.
 Firstly, all modification have been made in the src folder, and sub-folder named lmic, as documented below:

 ```
-Dragino_LoRaShield_Node_AU915\src\lmic
+Dragino_LoRaShield_Node_AU915/src/lmic
 ```

 In `config.h` comment out line 8: